Eppo-exp/dart-sdk/example/README.md

 ### Providing Bandit Actions

-When using bandit algorithms, you can provide actions and their rewards during initialization:
+When using bandit algorithms, you must provide actions during initialization:

 ```dart
 // Create a subject evaluation with bandit actions